amuthireddy/full-stack-engineer/challenges/back-end-challenge.md

 ## The Challenge

 Using the language you are most comfortable in, complete Conway's Game of Life.
 You need to create a variably defined grid that follows the rules listed below.
-Be sure to document the process on how to get your repository up and running so we can pull it down and test it.
+Be sure to add a README with instructions or any requirements to run the project locally so we can pull your repository down and test it.

 ## Conway's Game of Life